-Having been discovered only 40 years ago, Virgin Gorda is not as popular compared with the rest of the British Virgin Islands, yet beholds comparable and unique beauty that makes visiting the third-largest island a must.
+Virgin Gorda may not be as well-known as other areas in the British Virgin Islands, but this 8.5-mile (13.6-km) island beholds comparable beauty that makes visiting the third-largest island an off-the-beaten-path adventure.

-Travel to Virgin Gorda from Tortola is as simple as a short and pleasurable ferry ride away.
-On land transportation may be a bit costly, as taxis are the prevalent measure of getting around, but many inland hotels and villas offer car rental options that make getting around a little easier.
+Travel to Virgin Gorda from Tortola is as simple as a short and pleasurable ferry ride.
+Land transportation may be a bit costly, as taxis are the main way to get around, but many inland hotels and villas offer car rental options that make traveling around the area a little easier.